WeblateOrg/weblate/docs/admin/continuous.rst

 Interacting with others
 -----------------------

-Weblate makes it easy to interact with others using it's API.
+Weblate makes it easy to interact with others using its API.

 .. seealso:: :ref:`api`